United Kingdom: key jurisdiction for compliance amid post-Brexit regulatory divergence

 The new threshold for killer acquisitions, discussed above, could enable the CMA to investigate transactions without overlaps, increasing its ability to review mergers between non-competitors (e.g., vertical transactions between companies operating at different levels of the supply chain), which often fall outside the CMA’s jurisdiction under the current thresholds.
 While this has been considered particularly relevant in tech acquisitions, the new threshold could also capture life sciences acquisitions, including of small companies holding or developing valuable IP that has not yet been commercialised, even if there is no overlap.

 Overlaps and substantive assessment

-Similar to the EC, the CMA applies the Anatomical Therapeutic Chemical classification (ATC), for defining the product scope of relevant pharmaceutical markets.
-The CMA considers ATC3 as a starting point for overlap analysis, as ATC3 groups together pharmaceuticals based on therapeutic indications, but typically also assesses overlaps at molecule level and pipeline product stages where a product launch appears likely within a reasonable time frame.
+Similar to the EC, the CMA applies the Anatomical Therapeutic Chemical (ATC) classification for defining the product scope of relevant pharmaceutical markets.
+The CMA considers ATC3 as a starting point for an overlap analysis, as ATC3 groups together pharmaceuticals based on therapeutic indications, but typically also assesses overlaps at molecule level and pipeline product stages where a product launch appears likely within a reasonable time frame.

 Main infringement proceedings